jcraigk/phishin/README.md

    * /search is wide when showing days of year
  * TEST: on iphone and tablet (including mediasession)
  * Create a published playlist in prod so index page isn't empty
- * anywhere we localStorage.getItem("jwt"), pass in user instead

 PLAYLISTS
  * Display/play a playlist at /play/:slug